paulo-fernando-silva/vscOctaveDebugger/readme.md

 This extension provides debugging support for code runnable on Octave (might include Matlab code).
 This is done by interfacing with octave-cli via stdin/stdout.
-You need to have octave-cli installed and in your PATH variable as the plugin will run octave-cli.

 **Octave Debugger**
 This extension supports:
  * *continue*, *step*, *step in*, *step out*
  * *breakpoints*, *conditional breakpoints*,
- * *variable visualization*, *variable editing*
+ * *variable inspection*, *variable editing*
  * *expression evaluation*, *hover expression evaluation*
  * *stack navigation and visualization*

 ![Demo](images/OctaveDebugger.gif)

-If you want to edit the value of an array element you can double click on it, and type the assignment as you would if you were writing code.
+If you want to edit the value of a variable be it scalar, array, or structure, you can double click on it in the VARIABLES view, and type in the new value.
 That expression will be evaluated and if successful the variable will be updated with the new value.
-Improved support for array types is on the TODO list, and it's the next thing I plan to work on.
+Not that you should do it, but you can pass other octave commands through like that, e.g. if you have x = 5, and you type '10; y=5', you will set the value of x and create the variable y.

 More information about debugging with Octave can be found [here](https://www.gnu.org/software/octave/doc/v4.0.0/Debugging.html).